responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/XAI_transformers.md

 Sure, here is a new version of your article on XAI for Transformers with a more adapted tone:
 </blockquote>

-<p>You’ve probably already seen the previous sentence before, that is typical of recent language models.
-These models rely on a specific architecture called Transformer, whose usage has been expanded to many domains other than Natural Language Processing (NLP), including computer vision, graphs or audio signal processing.
+<p>You’ve probably encountered similar sentences before — they are characteristic of recent language models.
+These models are built on a specific architecture known as the Transformer, which has extended far beyond Natural Language Processing (NLP) to fields like computer vision, graph analysis, and audio signal processing.

-While models relying on Transformers have shown impressive performance, their behavior remains hard to explain, raising questions about their use in sensitive domains like healthcare [health1, health2], cybersecurity [cyber1, cyber2], recruitment [recr.] or education [edu].
+While models relying on Transformers have shown impressive performance, their behavior remains hard to explain, raising questions about their use in sensitive domains like healthcare <a href="#health1">[1]</a>, <a href="#health2">[2]</a>, cybersecurity [cyber1, cyber2], recruitment [recr.] or education [edu].
 Understanding their decisions therefore becomes a major challenge, to ensure that they do not discriminate on unwanted features (eg. gender, ethnicity). </p>

 <!-- TABLE OF CONTENTS -->
 <div class="toc">